 He always goes out with a paper in his pock with address, and our contact phone numbers, and also a local contact.

 Soon we emerge at the Arc de Triomphe.
 He is so pleased with himself, and does a big jump in the air!

 Next challenge was to cross the side roads to find the tunnel to the center.
-I did not know there was even a tunnel to the centre, and last time I nearly had myself killed in the traffic in Paris.
+I did not know there was even a tunnel to the center, and last time I nearly had myself killed in the traffic in Paris.
 Mind you I was only 21 years old at the time.

 We line up to get tickets to climb to the top – Another thing I never knew you could do last time I was in Paris!

 We discover our Metro Visitor Pass gives us discount entry for the adults.
 In most attractions in France, I have found out that children get free entry.

 This is a great help.
-Entry is not too expensive either for most things, and is less expensive than in the UK.
+Entry is not too expensive either for most things and is less expensive than in the UK.
 The view from the top is amazing!

 Here is what we were able to see, even on this rainy and cloudy day, Paris still showed its charm.

 But when we went to the other side – there was the EIFFEL TOWER.
 When Explorason was only four, we made a collage from magazine clippings of our dream life.
 His had included a picture of the Eiffel Tower.

-He has been fascinated with the Eiffel Tower since he was three, when a kind childcare work went for a visit and sent him a postcard.
+He has been fascinated with the Eiffel Tower since he was three when a kind childcare worker went for a visit and sent him a postcard.
 He has watched Ratatouille probably twenty times.

 And here he was.
 Starring at the Eiffel Tower.
 When I asked him if he was ready to leave, he declined, telling me he had waited so long, he just wanted to stop and gaze at it a while.

 I often think we are so busy taking photos we fail to stop and breathe in the beauty.
 The blue sky peeped through the clouds for us.
 We stood there and hugged.
 This was a special moment in our travels.

 Never forgotten!
-The Arch de Triomphe was soon to close that afternoon for a ceremony.
+The Arc de Triomphe was soon to close that afternoon for a ceremony.

 So we headed down the Champs de Elysées for an afternoon stroll and a bite to eat.